francescogerardomarra/its/modulo26/3_filters.md

 - Reduces coupling between sender and receivers.
 - Supports dynamic composition of handlers.
 - Provides flexibility to add new handlers without modifying existing ones.

-## Conclusion
-The Chain of Responsibility pattern is useful for scenarios where requests need to be processed by multiple handlers dynamically.
-It promotes decoupling and enhances code maintainability.